-The ARMC is primarily tasked to the review the risk policies and registers periodically and to identify, evaluate and manage the significant risks faced by the core business of the Group.
-In discharging its duties and responsibilities during the financial year, the ARMC deliberated and discussed the key corporate risks at its quarterly Board meetings, carried out annual review of the independence of the external and internal auditors prior to recommendation for their appointment/re-appointmentby evaluating their audit plans, audit scope, functions and competencies.
+The Risk Management Committee ("RMC") comprises members of the Audit and Risk Management Committee ("ARMC") and Senior Management to oversee the Company's risk management framework and policies.
+The RMC is primarily tasked to review the Risk Registers annually and to identify, evaluate and manage the significant risks faced by the core business of the Group.
+In discharging its duties and responsibilities during the financial year, the RMC reviewed, deliberated and discussed the key corporate risks at its quarterly Board meetings.

 A culture of risk-awareness is created to ensure greater understanding of risk management and that its principles are embedded in the Group's management and control systems.
 The Board also relies largely on the close involvement of the Executive Directors of the Group in its daily operations.
-There are continuous ongoing reviews of operational and financial performance at the Management, ARMC and Board meetings.
+There are reviews of operational and financial performance at Management, ARMC and Board Meetings.
 The Board and Management ensure that appropriate measures are taken to address any significant risks.
-Other matters including proper disclosures in the financial reports, authority to carry out investigations, access to information and professional advice were also addressed during the financial year.
+During the financial year, the ARMC, assisted by management, reviewed and assessed the impact of changes in MFRS 9 and MFRS 15.
+An assessment and review will also be done for the readiness of the Group and the possible financial impacts, if any, in implementing MFRS 16 which is expected to be adopted in 2019.
+Other matters including proper disclosures in the financial reports, authority to carry out investigations, access to information and professional advice were also addressed.